rayanc72/FortGraph/README.md

 Open `FortGraph.html` in a browser.

-- The interface allows manual addition of modules and subroutines and graph export in JSON format.
-See the below section "Using the interactive viewer" for a more complete listing of its capabilities.
+- The interface allows manual parsing of modules and subroutines and graph export in JSON format.

-- For complex modules, you may want to use the following Python-based dependency generation workflow.
+- For large modules and files, you may want to use the following Python-based dependency generation workflow.

 ### 2. Generate a dependency graph